Orange23333/GitTools/README.md

 It's a `Python` package and saved in `pyGetGitHubRepositoriesList` directory.

-it is preview version now.
+It is a preview version now.

 And it is written with `GitHub Copilot` before.
 So, it with a lot of descriptive comments, and different language styles.
-I'm tring to publish a new license for code written with `GitHub Copilot` or other `AI` code named `Work with GitHub Copilot License`(`WGHCL`) for those code.
+I'm tring to publish a new license for code written with `GitHub Copilot` and other `AI` named `Work with GitHub Copilot License`(`WGHCL`).
-And I'll modify these blobs later.
+And I'll modify these code later.